Bhanupratap99/Git-Tutorial/README.md

 # Git-Tutorial
-Hellow this is my First gIt Repository
+Hellow this is my First git Repository